zentrope/clj-zentrope-mq/README.md

 stormy network conditions without operational intervention on the part of the application itself.

-My main use case is for apps wanting to send light-weight status or performance metrics to a generic topic for pickup by consumers interested in subject matter.
+My main use-case is for apps in a distributed environment wanting to send light-weight status or performance metrics to a generic topic for pickup by consumers interested in the subject matter.

 My main concern is fault-tolerant connections, _not_ durable, persistent, guaranteed messaging.